 - Two bench swings, two baby swings, two accessible swings

 - Only a small sand area for the diggers

-- It has a rocking boat that fits wheel chair
+- It has a rocking boat that fits a wheelchair

-- There is an elementary school nearby so traffic could be bad at school drop-off and pick up.
+- There is an elementary school nearby so traffic and parking could be bad at school drop-off and pick up.

 - Parking along the street